open-feature/playground/README.md

 ## Open Questions

-- How should a provider that requires an async start-up be handled?
 - What should happen if multiple providers are registered?
 - Could something similar to an OpenAPI be used to describe feature flags in code?
 - What OpenTelemetry semantic naming prefix should be used?